Dana A. Hedgpeth

 Indigenous.
 Content creator.
 Journalist.
 Storyteller.

-For 18 months, Dana served as a lead reporter on a 60-person investigative team that gave the fullest account yet of the widespread sexual abuse and for the first time uncovered more than 3,100 deaths of Native American children at U.S. government- and church-run boarding schools.
+For 18 months, she served as a lead reporter on a 60-person investigative team that produced the most comprehensive account of the widespread sexual abuse of Native American children at federal boarding schools.
+The team's reporting also documented more than 3,100 deaths at those institutions -- more than three times the number identified in official U.S. government's findings.

-The multi-part series won six national awards and generated millions of readers, comments and social media shares.
-It also helped prompt historic apologies from a leading Catholic bishops’ group and a presidential apology for the trauma caused by boarding schools.
+The multi-part series won six national awards and reached millions of readers, generating significant social media engagement and public response.
+It contributed to historic apologies from a leading Catholic bishops’ group and prompted a formal presidential apology.